-LaTeX, pronounced lay-tech, is a document preparation system commonly used by scientists, engineers, mathematicians and other professionals.
-Unlike a traditional “what you see is what you get” (WYSIWYG) word processor, LaTeX uses a plain text markup language which is compiled into a PDF document using optimal typographical rules.
+LaTeX, pronounced lay-tech, is a system for creating high quality documents.
+It is commonly used by scientists, engineers, software developers, mathematicians and other professionals to produce lengthy and technical documents, but its utility is not restricted to that space.
+Unlike a typical "what you see is what you get" word processor such a Microsoft Word, LaTeX uses a plain text markup language (akin to HTML and CSS) which is compiled into a PDF document using optimal typographical rules.
 This results in professional-looking documents that are of a different class to the output from a word processor.
-The numerous customization options in LaTeX allow for the creation of a diversity of documents with precise control over layout and formatting.
-This system lends itself well to the creation of templates which do not require advanced knowledge of LaTeX to use and manipulate, allowing a novice LaTeX user to create beautiful documents and learn LaTeX as they go.
+The numerous customization options in LaTeX allow for the creation of a diversity of document types with precise control over layout and formatting.
+LaTeX lends itself well to the creation of templates that do not require advanced knowledge of LaTeX to use and manipulate, allowing a novice LaTeX user to create beautiful documents and learn LaTeX as they go.

 History of LaTeX

 TeX was created in the late 1970's by Donald Knuth as a typesetting program for text and mathematical formulae.
 It was designed after Knuth observed that the digital typesetting software at the time was not up to the typographical standard of previous typesetting techniques and set out to design such a system.